halstar/MySmartTankRobot/README.md

 # MySmartTankRobot

-A homemade smart tank robot built on a Raspberry Pi 3 B+ basis, with different regular sensors (IMU, ultrasonic), and a camera.
+A homemade smart tank robot built on a Raspberry Pi 3 B+ basis, with micro servo motors, different regular sensors (IMU, LIDARs) and an infrared camera.

 This repository gathers sources Python scripts to be executed on the Raspberry Pi.

-**Note**:  gpiozero & pigpio supports were partially tested.
-For the latter, the following commands might help!
+You can see the result at work in this video:

-* sudo pip3 install pigpio
+...soon...

-* sudo pigpiod
+**Note**:  pigpio is used for GPIO access; RPi.GPIO & gpiozero supports were partially tested.